Spring 2020 classes have resumed online.Please visit

 There is no cost for you or your guests to attend the Commencement Ceremony.

-Graduation regalia (cap, gown, and tassel) that is worn during the ceremony is available at the campus bookstore.
-Cap, gown, and tassel packages are $29.88 plus tax.
-Individual tassels are $5 plus tax.
-Honor stoles are $24.95 plus tax.
+Graduation regalia (cap, gown, and tassel) is required to be worn by graduates during the ceremony and is available for purchase at the campus bookstore.
+Cap, gown, and tassel packages are $34.15, individual tassels are $5, and honor stoles are $24.95.
+Prices listed do not include sales tax.
 For other prices and available items, please stop by the bookstore.

 If participants or guests are in need of accommodations at the ceremony, please contact the Disability Services Office for assistance.